 Another system of data collecting and processing regulation is GDPR (General Data Protection Regulation).
 We ensure that all our services and joint-services (such as EE Parent, EE Discover or EE Sales) are compliant with GDPR (as, quite simply, we are obligated to comply).

-Note Being compliant with GDPR (which is EU legislation) is actually beneficial to any other nation’s users.
+Note: Being compliant with GDPR (which is EU legislation) is actually beneficial to any other nation’s users as Explain Everything gives GDPR permissions to all users.

 Any personal data we process is to simply provide Explain Everything services.
 It only concerns information such as: user name, email, password and user ID (which is anonymous).
 We do this with compliance to voluntary consents and the rule of law, i.e. billing information processing is compliant with tax law.

-We also act as a Data Controller or Data Processor, where terms are regulated by GDPR art.
-28.
+We also act as a Data Controller or Data Processor, where terms are regulated by article 28 of GDPR.

 How we protect students